 In our experiences with this model, the lens kept our eyes happy, and visibility was fantastic in a wide range of conditions, from light storms to partly cloudy to mostly sunny.
 Even with such an adaptable lens, being unable to swap lenses is still a drawback when presented with splitter bluebird or epic whiteout conditions.
-Especially when spending $240 for a pair of goggles, we'd also appreciate a pair of lenses.
+Especially when spending so much for a pair of goggles, we'd also appreciate a pair of lenses.
 The lens is removable, but that's not very helpful because Julbo USA doesn't sell replacement lenses for their goggles.

 We love the idea of never needing to swap lenses.
 Bringing a spare lens in a ski jacket pocket or pack is plain annoying.
 While Julbo is moving closer to creating a quiver-of-one lens, the visibility during an intense snowstorm was a bit lacking, as on piercing blue sky, sunny days.
 At these extreme ends of the visibility spectrum, we preferred light condition-specific lenses.
 Bottom line — this single lens will likely perfectly suffice for 90% of your days on the mountain.

 The Julbo goggles are comfortable enough to wear from open to close at a resort, but they weren't the top dog for face feel.
 The three layers of foam provide plenty of cushioning, but the brushed layer that touches our faces wasn't our favorite.
 While soft, it was noticeably scratchier than other models that scored higher.
 Noticeable, but not awful.
 This was the chief drawback for comfort with this model.
 Keep in mind, opening the vents can let in a cooling breeze that other models can't do, which increases comfort when charging the slopes on warm days.